The Best Personality Assessments for Coaching

 Megan Malone

-Megan is a freelance writer and brand marketing consultant at Truity.
+Megan holds an MS in organizational psychology and manages content and brand marketing at Truity.
 She is passionate about helping people improve their relationships, careers, and quality of life using personality psychology.
 An INFJ and Enneagram 9, Megan lives quietly in Fort Worth, Texas with her husband and two pups.
 You can chat with her on Twitter @meganmmalone.